n-szulc/fingeRNAt/README.md

 Special thanks of gratitude to [Masoud Farsani](https://github.com/mafarsani), [Pritha Ghosh](https://github.com/prithaghosh) and [Tomasz Wirecki](https://github.com/fryzjergda) for their invaluable feedback as well as to Prof. Janusz M. Bujnicki and the entire [Bujnicki Lab](http://genesilico.pl) for all the support and project guidelines.

+Extensive script testing provided by Zuzanna Mackiewicz has been a great help in developing this tool.

 Assistance provided by [Open Babel Community](http://openbabel.org) was greatly appreciated.